-2. Any economic losses plaintiff has had to the present time or will probably have in the future, including: loss of earnings or income; ability to earn money in the future; (reasonable and necessary) medical, hospital and other expenses, loss of or injury to (his) (her) credit standing, and [insert any other recoverable economic losses for which there is sufficient evidence].
+2. Any economic losses plaintiff has had to the present time or will probably have in the future, including: loss of earnings or income; ability to earn money in the future; (reasonable and necessary) medical, hospital and other expenses, loss of or injury to (insert applicable pronoun) credit standing, and [insert any other recoverable economic losses for which there is sufficient evidence].

-(If you find in favor of the plaintiff, but do not find any actual damages, you shall award [him] [her] nominal damages of one dollar.)
+(If you find in favor of the plaintiff, but do not find any actual damages, you shall award [insert applicable pronoun] nominal damages of one dollar.)